-If a Complainant(s) disagree with the Title IX Coordinator's dismissal of a formal grievance complaint, they may request a review for reconsideration to proceed either through an informal/conciliation resolution process or the formal grievance process.
+If a Complainant or Respondent disagrees with the Title IX Coordinator's dismissal of a formal grievance complaint, they may request a review for reconsideration to proceed either through an informal/conciliation resolution process or the formal grievance process.

-A Complainant can submit a letter to request a reconsideration of the dismissal of their case within five (5) business days of the date of the Title IX Coordinator's dismissal letter.
-The Complainant's letter should consist of a written statement outlining the specific reason(s) for reconsideration.
-The review letter must be submitted to the Title IX Coordinator at matick@dickinson.edu.
+A Complainant or Respondent must the appeal within five (5) business days of the date of the Title IX Coordinator's dismissal letter.
+The appeal letter should consist of a written statement outlining the specific reason(s) for reconsideration, limited to the following grounds: